margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Having the humility to own up to the things done wrong, respect rebukes and boundaries, and love someone who seems better.
 Expressing the modesty to know when to back down from a fight, and recognize the strength and power reflected in all of the people alike.
-SHowing the reserve not to lash out, demonstrating the meekness to do the right thing.
+Showing the reserve not to lash out, demonstrating the meekness to do the right thing.
 Being gentle when a temper comes up.
 Showing docility in the face of adversity.
 Realizing the opposite of bashfulness.